 Your unit is equipped with several 12 volt receptacles conveniently located in the dash area.
-One is located on each of the ashtrays beside the driver's or passenger's chair.
-There are also two other receptacles located on the dash.
 These 12 volt receptacles can be used for items such as cellular phones or personal computers.

 120 Volt Receptacles

 For your convenience, there are 120 volt receptacles located throughout the interior of the unit.
 These receptacles require three-pin plugs that provide proper grounding to protect you from electrical shock.
 Do not use an adapter, cheater, or extension cord that breaks the continuity of the ground circuit to the ground pin.
 Never remove the ground pin from a plug in order to connect it to a two-pronged ungrounded outlet.
 Never operate the camping vehicle with an electrical short.
 An electrical short may cause the exterior of the unit to shock you when touched.
 If you feel even the slightest shock, disconnect the unit from the 120 volt power source and locate the fault.
 It is usually a break in the grounding circuit.
 The grounding circuit must be continuous from the frame to the distribution panel, to the power cord, and to the earth ground.